-2. Mix their scents
+2. Mix Their Scents

 Cats mark their territory using pheromones, which are secreted by glands along the sides of their heads and body.
-You can mask new cat’s scent by mixing it with OG cat’s.
+You can mask the new cat’s scent by mixing it with OG cat’s.

 Some cat owners say an OG cat is more accepting of a new cat if it is a kitten or of the opposite gender.
 That kind of makes sense, but of course, all cats are different and you never know what will or won’t work for your cats.